direct-connect/protocols/nmdc/nmdc.md

 The best parsing strategy is to first ensure that the message has a `<` prefix, and then find the first `>` characters that is followed by any whitespace character (` `, `\n`, `\t`) or the end of the message.
+If none character followed by a space were found, use the last `>` character as a delimiter.

 #### `$To`
 ```